Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Stenosis of the tricuspid valve is a narrowing of the tricuspid valve opening, which impedes the flow of blood from the right atrium to the right ventricle.
-Almost all cases are the result of rheumatic fever.
-Symptoms of stenosis of the tricuspid valve include a fluttering discomfort in the neck, fatigue, cold skin and discomfort in the upper right quadrant of the abdomen.
-You can see pulsation of the jugular veins, you often hear presystolic murmur in the fourth intercostal space to the left near the edge of the sternum, which is strengthened by inhalation.
-Diagnosis is established by echocardiography.
-Stenosis of the tricuspid valve is usually a benign condition, therefore, no specific therapy is prescribed, but for patients who have symptomatology, surgical treatment can be effective.
+Tricuspid stenosis is a narrowing of the tricuspid valve opening that impedes blood flow from the right atrium to the right ventricle.
+Almost all cases result from rheumatic fever.
+Symptoms of tricuspid stenosis include a fluttering discomfort in the neck, fatigue, cold skin, and discomfort in the right upper quadrant of the abdomen.
+Jugular venous pulsation is visible, and a presystolic murmur is often heard in the fourth intercostal space on the left at the sternal border, which increases with inspiration.
+Diagnosis is made by echocardiography.
+Tricuspid stenosis is usually benign, so no specific therapy is prescribed, although surgery may be effective in symptomatic patients.

-The first visible sign is a giant fine-toothed wave, with a gradual decrease in y on the jugular veins.
-With the development of atrial fibrillation, the wave v becomes noticeable in the jugular pulse.
-You can detect the swelling of the jugular veins, which increases with inspiration (Kussmaul's symptom).
-The face can acquire a dark color, possibly the veins of the scalp, when the patient lies (the symptom of the "tide").
-Immediately before the systole, hepatic pulsation can be felt.
-Often there are peripheral edema.
+The first visible sign is a giant, finely serrated a wave with a gradual decrease in y in the jugular veins.
+As atrial fibrillation develops, the v wave becomes noticeable in the jugular pulse.
+Swelling of the jugular veins may be detected, increasing with inspiration (Kussmaul's symptom).
+The face may acquire a dark color, and the veins of the scalp may dilate when the patient lies down (the "flushing" symptom).
+Immediately before systole, liver pulsation may be felt.
+Peripheral edema often occurs.

 Characteristic |